finnito/Science/content/12phy/as91171/3-scalars-vs-vectors.md

 In pairs, think about and discuss the similarities and differences between these two questions:

 - Mr Chu puts 40 apples inside a box, except Miss Nam eats two of them.
 What is the total number of apples inside the box?
-- Mrs Carpenter lifts a plant off her desk with a force of $15N$ in the upwards direction, while the plant has a weight force of $5N$ acting down.
+- Ms Carpenter lifts a plant off her desk with a force of $15N$ in the upwards direction, while the plant has a weight force of $5N$ acting down.
 What is the total force applied on the plant?

 ---